convergence-ai/webgames/README.md

 ## Download tasks

-Tasks are available on as a dataset on [huggingface](https://huggingface.co/datasets/convergence-ai/webgames).
+Tasks are available as a dataset on [Hugging Face](https://huggingface.co/datasets/convergence-ai/webgames).

 Alternatively, you can download them from the webgames website: